 Orrrrr you’re doing great, don’t crave sugar at all, and we all hate you.

 Either way, you deserve a treat.
-We’ve come a long way, baby and we’re nearing the end of our 10-day challenge.
 These baked apple slices are here to rescue you.
 Reward you.
 They’re not an eat-every-single-night type of thing.
 Hence the word: treat.

 I was inspired by Carla Hall’s Spiced Baked Apples on The Chew.
-But she uses brown sugar, honey, brandy, and apple cider and those are totally illegal on this sugar free diet.
-So, I played around with my own version and think it turned out purty good.
+But she uses brown sugar, honey, brandy, and apple cider and those are totally illegal if you’re working off a sugar free diet shopping list.
+So, I played around with my own version and think it turned out pretty good.

 Stack and spread, stack and spread.